Hands-on Gear Review

 Best Uses: Climbing, backpacking, hiking, BASE jumping.

 The Black Diamond Ultra Distance was the clear winner for the Best Lightweight Trekking Pole and gets our Top Pick award.
 In terms of weight, it is significantly lighter than the Leki Micro Stick, with not much (if any) compromise in durability.
-Although it is bulkier and heavier than the Raidlight Foldable Trail Poles, its vastly greater durability more than made up for the weight.
+Although it is bulkier and heavier than the Raidlight Foldable Trail Pole, its vastly greater durability more than made up for the weight.
 Also, we found that the slightly elevated rigidity and strength was an asset on the trail and mostly outweighed the hassle of a slightly longer folded length and bulkier handle when compared to the Raidlight.

-Overall BD has really scored with this pole, and I’m looking forward to a second full season of use with mine.
+Overall Black Diamond has really scored with this pole, and I'm looking forward to a second full season of use with mine.
 The feel on the trail is very solid, with almost no rattle (similar to the Leki, and vastly superior to the Raidlight), and provision of a very stable platform of support.

 View our complete Trekking Poles Review.